aymenm9/ai-on-backend/ai-on/ai_core/IMPLEMENTATION_SUMMARY.md

 - **Configuration**:
   - Model: `gemini-2.5-flash-8b` (Gemini 2.5 Flash-Lite as requested)
   - Thinking Budget: `0` (for fast responses)
+- **System Instruction**: Strictly defined as a manager that commands worker agents and reports to calling agents.
 - **Features**:
   - Multi-iteration function calling (max 5 iterations)
   - Tracks which agents were called